k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 public static String getSyncMode();

 This method can be invoked by a [Decision function](/articles/14_sync_LU_instance/05_sync_decision_functions.md).
 For example:
-If the Sync Mode is FORCE, then return True to sync the instance.
+If the Sync Mode is Force, then return True to sync the instance.
 Else, do not sync the instance.

 To view the list of Fabric APIs, click **http://[Fabric IP address]:3213/static/doc/user-api/index.html**.